Traditional Reverse Proxy Limitations

 Response follows the same resilient path back to the user.

-This dual-layer approach ensures your applications remain accessible even if individual points of presence or tunnel connections fail.
+This dual-layer approach ensures your applications remain accessible even if individual nodes or tunnel connections fail.

 Key Differences